free-ran-ue/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250724

+I refactor the RAN UE management in gNB and also fix the magic number issue at `AMFUENGAPID` and `RANUENGAPID`.

 ## 20250720 UE De-registration Procedure

 I complete the whole process with UE de-registration process.
 It's time to give a great user guide.